workato/custom_connector_docs/README.md

 ## Configuration Fields

-Occassionally, input/output fields depend on user input.
+Occasionally, input/output fields depend on user input.
 For example, the fields for an object depends on the chosen object.
 Here, we introduce `config_fields`.
 It is an optional key available in both actions and triggers.
 It is a special type of input field that can be used to generate other dependent input/output fields.
 We see this in the merge_document action in Webmerge.

 ```ruby
 action: {